It was a day like any other. ERIE Customer Don O.* of Pennsylvania received a text from Amazon letting him know that his package had been delivered.

 While many experts say it’s safer to shop via an app than a website, it’s still a good idea to see which kinds of personal information the app collects and shares.
 Only install apps from trusted sources.
 If you're not comfortable with the terms and conditions, then seriously reconsider downloading that app.

-Coverage for identity theft (happing ending for Don)
+Coverage for identity theft (happy ending for Don)

 Sometimes even the most careful cyber shoppers fall prey to identity theft.
 That’s why it’s worth adding ERIE’s Identity Recovery Coverage to your homeowners insurance policy.
 It can help you undo identity theft damage and reimburse you for covered expenses like lost wages, administrative expenses and even some legal fees.